Gavin Newsom: Capital punishment

 Newsom supported a failed measure in 2012 that sought to end capital punishment in California.
-He claimed the initiative would save California millions of dollars, citing statistics that California had spent $5 billion since 1978 to execute just 13 people.
+He said the initiative would save California millions of dollars, citing statistics that California had spent $5 billion since 1978 to execute just 13 people.
 In 2016, Newsom supported Proposition 62, which also would have repealed the death penalty in California.
 He argued that Prop.
 62 would get rid of a system "that is administered with troubling racial disparities" and said that the death penalty was fundamentally immoral and did not deter crime.
 Proposition 62 failed.

 Criminal justice and cannabis legalization

-In 2014, Newsom was the only statewide politician to endorse California Proposition 47, legislation that recategorized certain nonviolent offenses like drug and property crimes as misdemeanors as opposed to felonies.
+In 2014, Newsom was the only statewide politician to endorse California Proposition 47, legislation that recategorized certain nonviolent offenses from felonies to misdemeanors, including shoplifting, grand theft, and receiving stolen property valued at under $950.
 Voters passed the measure on November 4, 2014.
 In July 2015, Newsom released the Blue Ribbon Commission on Marijuana Policy's final report, which he had convened with the American Civil Liberties Union of California in 2013.
 The report's recommendations to regulate cannabis were intended to inform a legalization measure on the November 2016 ballot.
 Newsom supported the resulting measure, Proposition 64, which legalized cannabis use and cultivation for California state residents who are 21 or older.

 On February 24, 2017, in response to pro-enforcement statements by White House Press Secretary Sean Spicer, Newsom sent Attorney General Jeff Sessions and President Donald Trump a letter urging them not to increase federal enforcement against recreational cannabis firms opening in California.
 He wrote: "The government must not strip the legal and publicly supported industry of its business and hand it back to drug cartels and criminals ...
 Dealers don't card kids.
 I urge you and your administration to work in partnership with California and the other eight states that have legalized recreational marijuana for adult use in a way that will let us enforce our state laws that protect the public and our children while targeting the bad actors."
 Newsom responded to comments by Spicer that compared cannabis to opioids: "Unlike marijuana, opioids represent an addictive and harmful substance, and I would welcome your administration's focused efforts on tackling this particular public health crisis."